 Arrangements conducted by Barbot Funeral Home, Beulah and Hazen.

-To send flowers to Carrol's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Carrol Harn, please visit our floral store.